EladMach/ChessGame/README.md

 3D Environment: Enjoy the thrill of chess in a 3D space.
 Rotate and pan the camera to view the board from different angles and perspectives.

-Multiplayer or AI: Play against a friend in local multiplayer or challenge yourself against the computer AI.
-Choose from different AI difficulty levels to match your skill.

-Promotion: When a pawn reaches the opposing side of the board, you'll have the opportunity to promote it to a more powerful piece.

-En Passant and Castling: The game includes special moves like en passant capture and castling.
-Use these strategic maneuvers to gain an advantage.

 Controls:
 Mouse: Interact with the chessboard and pieces.
 Click and drag to move pieces.
-Camera Control: Click and drag on the board to rotate the camera.
-Scroll to zoom in and out.

 Installation:
 Download the game executable from the provided link.
 Run the executable file.